Code of Ethics

 PURPOSE AND RECIPIENTS

-This Ethical Code (hereinafter referred to as the “Code”) outlines the ethical and moral principles that form the foundation of I.S.A.
-S.p.A.’s activities (hereinafter referred to as “the Company”), as well as the behavioral guidelines adopted by the Company both internally (in relations between employees) and externally (in relations with institutions, suppliers, clients, business partners, political organizations, and trade unions).
+This Code of Ethics (hereinafter, the “Code”) illustrates the set of ethical and moral principles that underpin the activities of I.S.A.
+S.p.A. (hereinafter, the “Company”), as well as the lines of conduct adopted by the Company both internally (in relations among employees) and externally (in relations with institutions, suppliers, customers, commercial partners, political and trade union organizations).

 1. GENERAL PRINCIPLES